-The coursework involved in a logistics management bachelor's degree program typically covers the movement and subsequent storage of products, and can also focus on elements of management.
+The coursework involved in a logistics management bachelor's degree program typically covers the movement and subsequent storage of products, organizational management, management accounting, and can also focus on elements of management.
 Essentially, students can complete courses that cover topics such as:

 - Management in logistics

 - Inventory and supply chain management